pcon-jsr/meme-scrapper/purpose of memeScraper.md

 ## Output:

-This scraper returns title, image and tags for a meme in a csv file memedroid.csv
+This scraper returns title, image and tags for a meme in a csv file memedroid.csv. imagexam.py makes use of ocr space api to find texts inside the meme images for classification.

 ## Future Works to be Performed:
 * Scrap memes from more websites.